 People with disabilities can be highly successful employees and entrepreneurs.
-Let's work together to create a work culture that recognizes the value of diversity.
+Let's pull together to create a work culture that recognizes the value of diversity.

 Businesses that hire employees with disabilities see: